Anish-Rooj-cpu/Single-Cycle-RISCV-Processor-using-Digital-Software/README.md

  - J-type: `jal`

 # Simulation
- The Codes have been simulated in the EDA Playground and also they have been Synthesized in Vivado
+ The Top Module or Top Block has been simulated inside the Digital Software.
- - Link of EDA Playground : https://edaplayground.com/x/XeZr
+ - Link of EDA Playground to see the Verilog Codes of this Processor: https://edaplayground.com/x/XeZr
+ - Link to the Digital Software that has been used : https://github.com/hneemann/Digital

 # Testing and Verificiation
  The processor has been tested with various complex Programs like Factorial Determinaition, Sum of N natrual numbers, Bubble Sort and Fibonacci Series Generator.